J-Taniguchi/deeplab_v3plus_tfkeras/README.md

 Programs for semantic segmentation.
 Useage is written in ipynb files.

-- you can annotate as
+- you can make annotation file as
   - RGB image
   - index png image(like pascal voc2012)
   - polygon ([labelme](https://github.com/wkentaro/labelme) json file.)